GhaouiYoussef/GenerativeAI-StyleTransfer/README.md

 - Significant improvement in MiFID score

 ## Pretrained Model
-We use a pretrained CycleGAN model that is not overly complex, trained to get a general idea of the images.
+We Created a first CycleGAN model architecture that is not overly complex, trained to get a general idea of the images, then used it later as a pretrained first model pipeline.
 This pretrained model helps in achieving faster convergence and better initial results.

 ## Deeper Generator Network
 To further enhance the detail capture capability of the generator, we introduced a deeper generator network.
 The deeper network includes additional layers and a more complex architecture, allowing it to learn finer details in the images while keeping the discriminator unchanged.